Agnes Obel: 2018-2020: Late Night Tales and Myopia

 In June 2020, for the first time, Obel showed in a video her Berlin studio where she improvised some music with her band.
 The artist writes mostly at night and is always alone in her private studio in Berlin.
 Normally, Obel does not let anyone visit her there.

-2022: Musical treatment
+2021-2022: Further career and musical treatment

+In December 2021, it was announced that Obel would perform at the 2022 Rock Altitude Festival, a music festival held in Le Locle, Switzerland.
+She performed on August 13, the last day of the four-day festival.

 Obel is working on depression treatment pieces for a clinic in Denmark.
 She said in an interview: "There's also the element that we don't really understand our minds, but we also don't understand music and why music has such a strong effect on us, which is all part of the puzzle and riddle we have understanding our consciousness and our brains and our minds."

 Artistry

 Musical style

 Obel is described by The Irish Times journalist Lauren Murphy as "the architect of eerie, otherworldy music that straddles neo-classical, jazz and chamber pop".
 In another analysis, Clash magazine's Lauren McDermott deems Obel's music "poised and haunting chamber pop" with "wraithlike harmonies, sonic textures and bewitching melancholy" rendered with "gothic violins", "cello pizzicatos", and electronic instruments, lending a sense of intimacy reflective of the aura in Berlin.